Riding in winter can be exhilarating, but make sure you stay safe by following British Cycling qualified coach Andy Cook’s cold weather counsel.

 Avoiding them is the best idea, but if there’s no alternative, anticipate your line and speed as a sharp turn over a wet piece of ironwork or painted line at speed could easily result in a fall.

-Check your bike
+3. Check your bike

 Check over your tyres for small ﬂints and pieces of glass that might not have caused a puncture yet but if left will ultimately work through and into the inner tube.

-Check your brake blocks regularly too, as they can become encrusted with shards of alloy from the braking surface, not to mention grit and gravel, which wears both the blocks and the rim itself.
+Check your brake pads regularly, too, as they can become encrusted with shards of alloy from the braking surface, not to mention grit and gravel, which wears both the pads and the rim itself.
 Brake cables need to be checked for fraying, too.

 As a cyclist you need to become very good at anticipating other road users’ behaviour.
 Always try to catch the driver’s eye, as this is your most effective form of communication.

-Also watch out for leaf-strewn areas on lanes — wet leaves can create seriously slippery surfaces.
+Also, watch out for leaf-strewn areas on lanes — wet leaves can create seriously slippery surfaces.
 If we’ve had a dry spell and then there’s light rain on top of fallen leaves, some of our more rural lanes can be as hazardous as riding on ice.